comomac/shin-kamishibai/README.md

 =========================
 > pronounce kami-shi-bye shin

-Written in Go lang, and portable, without any external libraries (plan).
+Written in Go lang, and portable.

 ## License:
 --------------------------